Last updated on July 2, 2026

 Takeaway

-The median rent for all rentals in Oak Park, CA is 14% lower than the median rent in Agoura Hills, CA.
+The median rent for all rentals in Oak Park, CA is equal to the median rent in Agoura Hills, CA.

 Discover rentals in Oak Park, CA